I will never go back to my prior practice and will continue using the Macy Catheter.

 This 3-minute clip summarizes how Ohio’s Hospice at Dayton implemented the Macy Catheter and the reasons why the agency ultimately decided to adopt the device as a standard of practice.

-Medication and fluid administration is easy for you and comfortable for the patient.
+Medication and fluid administration is easy, quick, and comfortable for the patient.

 Patented and FDA-cleared to provide rectal access for administration of medications and fluids